Jacob-Hollis/jacob-hollis/README.md

 <br>
 <br>

 Here you'll find projects that I enjoy building in my free time, utilizing technologies like HTML, CSS, Javascript, Ruby on Rails, and React 🚀.
 You'll also find some Python projects that I've built for fun and to make my life a little easier.
-My professional experience primarily centers in C# and .NET development, with some Java.
+Although you probably won't see a lot of them here, my professional experience primarily centers in C# and .NET development, with some Java.

 Feel free to take a look around, and have a great day! 😊